Richard Von White: The Tao

-Von is an artist who is a Jamaican that studied art in London England and found inspiration from the Sage Lao Tsu from ancient China.
+Von is an artist who is a Jamaican that studied art in London England and found inspiration from the Sage Laozi from ancient China.
 "The utility of the empty bowl is the space within".
-Lao Tsu, an older contemporary of Confucius, was keeper of the imperial archives at Loyang in the province of Honan in the 6th century B.C.
-All his life Lao Tsu taught that "The Tao that can be told is not the eternal Tao"; but, according to ancient legend, as he was riding off into the desert to die - sick at heart at the ways of men - he was persuaded by a gatekeeper in northwestern China to write down his teaching for posterity.
+Laozi, a possibly mythological figure reputed to have lived around the time of Confucius, is said to have been keeper of the imperial archives at Luoyang in the province of Henan in the 6th century B.C.
+All his life Laozi taught that "The Tao that can be told is not the eternal Tao"; but, according to ancient legend, as he was riding off into the desert to die - sick at heart at the ways of men - he was persuaded by a gatekeeper in northwestern China to write down his teaching for posterity.
 This book is called the Tao Te Ching.

 The essence of Taoism is contained in the eighty-one chapters of the book- roughly 5,000 words- which have for 2,500 years provided one of the major underlying influences in Chinese thought and culture, emerging also in proverbs and folklore.
 Whereas Confucianism is concerned with day-to-day rules of conduct, Taoism is concerned with a more spiritual level of being.